 Beats mode is perfect for drum tracks, or other kinds of rhythms, but if you're using melodic stem files or a master track that you're trying to preserve characteristics from, you're not going to want to use beats mode.

-The mode is ideal for anything with a clear pitch like vocals, lead guitar, bass lines, etc. You’re look for dominate melodic or harmonic note structures that don’t emphasize rhythm.
+The Tones warp mode is ideal for anything with a clear pitch like vocals, lead guitar, bass lines, etc. You're looking for dominate melodic or harmonic note structures that don't emphasize rhythm.

 You can adjust the Grain Size to shorter or larger settings.
 Basically, the grain size is how the audio file is broken up into tiny parts to warp it.
 Adjust this until it sounds right.

 This is one of my favorite warp modes for creating experimental results.
 Texture mode plays off of the Grain Size warp structure in Tones and adds the Flux parameter.
 Texture warp mode is ideal for anything that doesn't have complex melodic or pitch properties, like pads or ambient sounds, and stretching sounds effects or other records that may not be obviously musical in nature.
 Playing with the Flux parameter can help you create some very interesting atmospheric and ambient sounds.

 Re-Pitch Warp mode is essentially a turntable.
 It speeds up or slows down the transients to match the global tempo in your project.
 Basically this is the old school way DJs worked with vinyl to get their beats and Ableton is recreating that here.
 If you trying to preserve pitches and notes don't use this mode.
 It's a great choice for drums though.

 Complex & Complex Pro